brendanashworth/diskdrive/README.md

 ![DiskDrive NPM](https://nodei.co/npm/diskdrive.png)

-> DiskDrive is a (soon to be) cross compatible binding for DVD and CD drives.
-It is still a work in progress, but at the moment it supports OSX 10.9.2+.
+> DiskDrive is a cross compatible binding for DVD and CD drives.
+It currently supports OSX and Linux.

 ### Install
 ```bash